alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2020-07-22-palestinians-differ-in-opinions-on-peace-process.md

 lang: en
 note: false
 locale: en
-excerpt: "My advice for all the Palestinians is to agree upon making peace and cooperate in righteousness and piety in order to spare the blood of the people, gather them on Al-Haqq, and defeat the enemies who call for separation and conflict."
+summary: "My advice for all the Palestinians is to agree upon making peace and cooperate in righteousness and piety in order to spare the blood of the people, gather them on Al-Haqq, and defeat the enemies who call for separation and conflict."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz